-Traveling to Argentina: Health, Safety, and Insurance Advice
+Traveling to Argentina: Safety and Travel Insurance Advice

 Buenos Aires is the liveliest city in Argentina.
 Known for its nightlife, the city of BA does not sleep.
 Restaurants, bars, clubs, and live-music venues with DJs spinning electronica to live jazz sets stay open until the wee hours of the morning.
 The tango, described as the “dance of sorrow” and possibly Buenos Aires’ most enormous contribution to the outside world, is a steamy strut corresponding to the musical style of tango.
 Witness the locals performing this beautiful dance, and maybe you will learn a few moves to show off in the clubs.
 Art and architecture are also vital to the culture of Buenos Aires.
 Grand French and Italian style palaces grab the limelight, but interesting architectural details can even be seen in the buildings of the local barrios.
 The streets are also full of colorful murals painted by local artists who contribute to the brightness and beauty of Buenos Aires.